ArthurClemens/polythene/packages/polythene-fab/README.md

 * Button options `raised` is default set to `true`
 * The ripple emanates from the center of the button
 * The ripple has a 2/3 decay speed

-## Styling

-Default colors:

-* Background: app's primary color; change this by setting the `background-color` style
-* Icon color: white; change this by setting the `color` style